Analytics Without Surveillance

 If the analytics service is hidden from the public internet, how do visitors’ browsers send data to it?

 They don’t talk to the analytics service directly.
 They talk to the website itself.
-The web server (Caddy) acts as a proxy, forwarding two specific paths to the analytics service internally:
+The web server (Caddy) acts as a proxy, forwarding two specific paths to the analytics service internally.
+With Umami’s documented defaults, that looks something like this:

 reverse_proxy 127.0.0.1:8089